 The Coronavirus is certainly causing concern around the world.
 It seems like there’s news about it every minute of the day.
-We’ve been closely following the situation and updating our articles on Coronavirus in Hawaii on a daily basis.
-We’ll continue to update this page as well as our others, but we also want to make you aware of the current situation as well as options and additional advice as it relates to traveling to Hawaii.
+We are closely following the situation and updating this article as well as our original Coronavirus in Hawaii article on a daily basis.

 Are there any cases of Coronavirus COVID-19 in Hawaii?

 Through midday August 10, 2020, there have been 3,638, known, positive Coronavirus COVID-19 cases in Hawaii.
 That is the cumulative total since the first case in early March.
 The total number of deaths stands at 34.

 Positive COVID-19 cases have been identified on the islands of Oahu, Kauai, Maui, Molokai and Hawaii (Big) Island.
 The vast majority of COVID-19 cases are on Oahu, which is the most populated island.

 Over 80% of the cases were brought to Hawaii by residents who traveled outside of the state.
 The virus continues to spread in the community.

 In late July, the state started experiencing consecutive days of record-breaking case numbers.
 The surge in cases has continued into August.
 Oahu is the epicenter of “exponentially” increasing cases.
 Many of the infections have been tied to social gatherings such as beach parties, birthday parties and sadly, funerals.
 Due to the growing number of cases, Oahu beaches, hiking trails and scenic lookouts will be closed through September 4.

 What should I do if I have an upcoming trip to Hawaii?